-In the world of technology, we are habituated with hearing numerous brand names.
-Those brands have come up with various such flagship products which are quite useful in our daily lives.
-But have you ever given a thought who were the initial brands who revolutionised the way we use gadgets today?
+In the world of technology, we are habituated to hearing numerous brand names.
+Those brands have developed various flagship products that are useful in our daily lives.
+But have you ever given thought to who were the initial brands that revolutionized the way we use gadgets today?
 Well, Apple is one such example.

-Apple Inc., currently headquarter in Cupertino, California, US was founded in 1976 by founders Steve Jobs, Steve Wozniak and Ronald Wayne.
+Apple Inc., currently headquartered in Cupertino, California, US, was founded in 1976 by founders Steve Jobs, Steve Wozniak, and Ronald Wayne.

-Initially started as Apple Computer company, the company’s first product was the legendary Apple Computer I which was created by the self-taught electronic engineer Steve Wozniak in a garage.
+Initially started as an Apple Computer company, the company’s first product was the legendary Apple Computer I, created by the self-taught electronic engineer Steve Wozniak in a garage.
 But Apple Computer I consisted of only the motherboard and lacked the basic peripherals such as mouse and keyboard.

 Their product was sold at $666.66 in July 1976.
-On January 3rd, 1977, Apple Inc. was incorporated but without Ronald Wayne.
-Twelve days after having co-founded Apple Inc., Wayne before leaving, sold his share of the company to Steve Jobs and Wozniak for $800.
-Then Mike Markkula stepped in and provided a funding of $250,000 during the initial days of Apple.
+On January 3rd, 1977, Apple Inc. was incorporated without Ronald Wayne.
+Twelve days after having co-founded Apple Inc., Wayne, before leaving, sold his share of the company to Steve Jobs and Wozniak for $800.
+Then Mike Markkula stepped in and provided funding of $250,000 during the initial days of Apple.

-After five years from the initiation of the company, the revenues doubled every four months.
-From the initial year 1977 to year 1980, the annual sales saw a rise from the initial $775,000 to $120 million with an average growth rate (annual) of 540%.
+After five years after the initiation of the company, the revenues doubled every four months.
+From the initial year 1977 to the year 1980, the annual sales saw a rise from the initial $775,000 to $120 million with an average growth rate (annual) of 540%.

 The change of hands and breakthrough

-Then came Macintosh and one button mouse which revolutionised the personal computer industry for good.
-Former PepsiCo CEO John Sculley became the CEO of Apple in 1983 and Steve Jobs left the company.
+Then came Macintosh, and one button mouse revolutionized the personal computer industry for good.
+Former PepsiCo CEO John Sculley became the CEO of Apple in 1983, and Steve Jobs left the company.

 Apple Brand Value